 - Doordarshan, the national television channel of India, is one of the largest terrestrial networks in the world.
-It broadcasts a variety of programmes from entertainment, educational to sports, etc. for people of different age groups.
+It broadcasts a variety of programmes from entertainment, education to sports, etc. for people of different age groups.

 - India publishes a large number of newspapers and periodicals annually.
 They are of different types depending upon their periodicity.

 - Newspapers are published in about 100 languages and dialects.
 The largest number of newspapers published in the country are in Hindi, followed by English and Urdu.